On Spatial Conditioning of the Spectrum of Discrete Random Schr\"odinger Operators: Introduction

 Let $\msf d$ denote the graph distance on $\ms G$.
 For every $v\in\ms V$, we use $\msf c_n(v)$, $n\geq0$, to denote $v$'s coordination sequence in $\ms G$; that is, for every $n\in\mbb N$, $\msf c_n(v)$ is the number of vertices $u\in\ms V$ such that $\msf d(u,v)=n$.
 Stated informally, our main result is as follows:

 \begin{theorem}[Informal Statement] Suppose that there exists $d\geq1$ such that

-Under mild technical assumptions on the Markov process $X$ and the noise $\xi$, there exists a constant $d/2\leq\al\leq d$ (which, apart from $d$, depends on the the range of the covariance in $\xi$) such that if $V(v)$ grows faster than $\msf d(0,v)^\al$ as $\msf d(0,v)\to\infty$, then $H$'s eigenvalue point process is number rigid. \end{theorem}
+Under mild technical assumptions on the Markov process $X$ and the noise $\xi$, there exists a constant $d/2\leq\al\leq d$ (which, apart from $d$, depends on the the range of the covariance in $\xi$) such that if $V(v)$ grows faster than $\msf d(0,v)^\al$ as $\msf d(0,v)\to\infty$, then the eigenvalue point process of $H$ is number rigid. \end{theorem}

 See Theorems \ref{Theorem: Upper} and \ref{Theorem: Rigidity} for a formal statement.
 Our technical assumptions are stated in Assumptions \ref{Assumption: Graph} and \ref{Assumption: Potential and Noise}; roughly speaking, our assumptions are that \begin{enumerate} \item the jump rates of $X$ (which may be site-dependent) are uniformly bounded; and \item the tails of $\xi$ are not worse than exponential. \end{enumerate} In particular, our assumptions allow for $X$ to be non-symmetric (hence, the operator $H$ need not be self-adjoint) and for $\xi$ to have a variety of covariance structures, including long-range dependence.